siddikshaikh-haptiq/MVPNotification/README.md

 * Configurable business calendars and automatic event synchronization.
 * Personal tasks module with recurrences, priorities, states, and minute-by-minute alerts.
 * **Live Location Tracking** with foreground and background support via WebSockets.
+* **Voice-to-Text Input** with real-time transcription, similar to YouTube and Google.
 * Adaptive experience thanks to the `useResponsive` hook and full support for light/dark mode.
 * Authentication flow ready for Google Sign-In via `GOOGLE_WEB_CLIENT_ID`.